chenwei0129/cartoonGAN/README.md

 ## Folder
 * __*capture*__
-    * When you use USB webcam, you can key in 'c' to capture the image, and it will be in the folder.
+    * When you use USB webcam, you can key in 'c' to capture the image, and it will be there.

 * __*cartoonGAN_generator*__
     * The architecture of cartoonGAN is in the folder.